 Privately commissioned by the vendor directly from Mendini in 1981 for a performance based exhibition entitled Robot Sentimentale, Mendini described the design in The Story of the Proust Chair, 2001: "I found an appropriate ready-made in the replica of an eighteenth century armchair, and chose a detail from a Signac painting for the cover that covers the whole armchair..."

 The sale also features two lots by the brother partnership, Fernando and Humberto Campana: Sushi IV chair, 2003 (estimate £10,000 – 15,000) and Banquette chair no 39, 2002 (estimate £15,000 – 20,000).
-Intrinsically bound to their country of origin, Brazil, their furniture designs reference the vibrant colors of nature and carnival as well as the detritus and 'make-do' structures found in the favelas.
+Intrinsically bound to their country of origin, Brazil, their furniture designs reference the vibrant colours of nature and carnival as well as the detritus and 'make-do' structures found in the favelas.
 They are composed of 'found objects' as diverse as squashed plastic bottles, scraps of wood, fabric off cuts, rope, cardboard and stuffed children's toys.
 A chair made of the latter, entitled Dolphins and Sharks Banquete, 2006, sold for £28,380 in Bonhams October 19 auction.